 - When everything has been picked up and you can now see the floors, start vacuuming.
 This vacuum works great for cleaning up big messes, I also like to have a handheld for little messes.
 If you have hardwood floors, I like to use the Swiffer hardwood floor cleaner, for a tile floor, this works well.

-Before we move onto the bathrooms, I want you to take a look around your trashed house and see how it looks now.
 All the filthy dishes are gone, and I bet you are surprised that it didn’t take you nearly as much time to clean a filthy house as you thought it would!

 Pay yourself on the back, you have done a tremendous job.
 If you feel like you deserve a break, go take one.
 Go make yourself a cup of coffee or tea, and sit on the couch and chill for a bit.